gerph/riscos-presenter/rougol/speaker-notes.md

 We're jumping back in time now - into that gap that I said we’d come back to.

-I 'dspent some time porting tools and making things build on macOS and Linux so that I could build a reasonable portion of the software that I had put into source control.
+I'd spent some time porting tools and making things build on macOS and Linux so that I could build a reasonable portion of the software that I had put into source control.

 If you remember back in the 'Background' section, I talked about how important testing was.
 JFPatch-as-a-service is an amusing offshoot from the main goal of testing RISC OS things.
 It took about a month to create the service and site - just doing things in the evening after my day job.